ajwilsonvt/pong/README.md

 ## References

-[codeincomplete.com](http://codeincomplete.com) was a very important resource for creation of this game.
+The [codeincomplete.com/posts/javascript-pong/](http://codeincomplete.com/posts/javascript-pong/) tutorial was a very important resource for the creation of this game.